 - Successful programs and support for 11 schools throughout South Sudan.

-- South Sudan becomes the world’s newest nation: our students take part in the celebration of this incredible milestone.
+- South Sudan becomes the world’s newest nation.
+Our students take part in the celebration of this historical moment.

 - 120 Africa ELI-sponsored students completed their senior secondary education.
 They have defied odds to reach such a milestone.